$t$-Analog of $q$-Characters, Bases of Quantum Cluster Algebras, and a Correction Technique: Preliminaries

 $Q$ is called acyclic if it has no oriented cycles.
 We refer the reader to \cite{KimuraQin11} or \cite{QinThesis} for the definition of \emph{bipartite quivers} and \emph{level $l$ ice quivers with $z$-pattern}.

 \begin{Eg}

-(1) Figure \ref{fig:acyclicQuiver} is an example of acylic quiver (which is not bipartite).
+(1) Figure \ref{fig:acyclicQuiver} is an example of acyclic quiver (which is not bipartite).

-(2) Figure \ref{fig:levelOneQuiver} is a example of an level $1$ ice quiver with z-pattern whose principal is given by Figure \ref{fig:acyclicQuiver}.
+(2) Figure \ref{fig:levelOneQuiver} is an example of a level $1$ ice quiver with z-pattern whose principal part is given by Figure \ref{fig:acyclicQuiver}.
 Notice that since $B_\tQ$ is invertible, its inverse provides a canonical choice of $\Lambda$ \st $(\Lambda,\tB)$ is a compatible pair. \end{Eg}